Eleventh Annual Workshop on Geometry and Graphs

 At this workshop, a group of 35–40 researchers will work on open problems at the intersection of graph theory and geometry.

-After a welcome dinner on Friday February 3rd, the technical program will begin at 9:00 on Saturday with an open problems session at which every attendee is encouraged to present an open problem.
+After a welcome dinner on Friday March 8th, the technical program will begin at 9:00 on Saturday with an open problems session at which every attendee is encouraged to present an open problem.
 Following this, each day will consist of work sessions in the mornings from 9:00–12:00 and the evenings 19:00–22:00.
-Afternoons are reserved for breakaway sessions.
+Afternoons are reserved for breakaway sessions and one or two plenary talks, to be determined.
 The workshop ends with a wrap-up session on Thursday evening.

 Dinner is provided and is served promptly at 18:15 every evening.
 Simple breakfast foods, including cereals, cheese, breads, and spreads, will be provided and will be available in the communal fridge.
 Participants are left to their own devices for lunch and may try the local restaurants or prepare their own lunch, using the kitchen, with food purchased from the nearby grocery store.
 Participants should alert the organizers if they have any special dietary restrictions.